ccallawa/alyvix_doc/test_case_execution.rst

 Launching Alyvix Robot from the Command Prompt
 **********************************************

-When Robot executes a test case via the command prompt, it first checks to see if one or more test case object names were passed via the **-o** parameter.
+When Robot is run in the command prompt, it first checks to see if one or more test case object names were passed via the **-o** parameter.
 If so, Robot will execute those test case objects in sequence.
-Otherwise, if the **-o** parameter is not specified and the :file:`.alyvix` file test case :ref:`contains a script previously defined by Editor <test_case_data_format_description>` in its ``script`` field, then Robot will run that script.
+Otherwise, if the **-o** parameter is not specified, but the :file:`.alyvix` test case file named by the **-f** parameter :ref:`contains a script previously defined in Editor <test_case_data_format_script>`, then Robot will run that script.

 Adding the *verbosity* (**-v**) parameter will provide additional information that can help you should you need to debug your test cases (see the section :ref:`CLI Output Format <alyvix_robot_result_cli>` below).

-Alyvix Robot can be run with the following command:
+Alyvix Robot will execute an Alyvix file's test case script when run with the following command (without the :file:`.alyvix` suffix):

 .. code-block:: doscon
    :class: medium-code-block

-   C:\Alyvix\testcases> alyvix_robot
+   C:\Alyvix\testcases> alyvix_robot -f <alyvix-file-name>

-If you used Alyvix Editor to create a file named :file:`start-test.alyvix` containing a a test case object named ``start``, you can run it with this command:
+If you used Alyvix Editor to create a file named :file:`start-test.alyvix` containing a test case object named ``start``, you can run just that test case object with this command:

 .. code-block:: doscon
    :class: medium-code-block